sfernana/FCCDIRAC/README.md

 ```

-If you encounter some problems in the execution of FCCSW in the grid with the CVMFS installation of FCCSW, please take this into account :
+If you encounter some problems in the execution of the FccSw application on the grid using the CVMFS installation of FCCSW, please take this into account :

 This tutorial has been written during **v0.8.1** release.